Ydralite/canopy/README.md

    - 1000-explore-hierarchy: Has the data exploration
    - 1010-generate-high-performing-vs: has the code to generate a High-Performing Vector Store
    - 1020-sample-ui-from-description: has the proposed solution to display sample UIs (from an existing database) that match a Description (open text field)
-   - 1030-generate-new-ui-from-description: has the code to generate a new UI from a description **which is deployed in streamlit (below)**
+   - 1030-generate-new-ui-from-description: has the code to generate a new UI from a description **which is deployed in main.py via streamlit (below)**

  - Streamlit
    - Create a venv based on the requirements.txt file